snowplow-incubator/data-product-accelerators/content/snowplow-recommendations/_index.md

 * Run dbt to transform your Snowplow data into a format that can be used by AWS Personalize
 * Set up the infrastructure required to run AWS Personalize, including the necessary IAM roles and policies
-* Create ecommerce and/or media (video_on_demand) recommenders in AWS Personalize
+* Create ecommerce and/or media (video on demand) recommenders in AWS Personalize
 * Run a local Flask application to interact with AWS Personalize
 ***

 #### Who is this guide for?

 - Data practitioners who are already familiar with dbt and Python, as well as running commands in the command line.
-- Data practitioners who want to use AWS Personalize to create recommenders for either ecommerce or media (video_on_demand) based on their Snowplow data.
+- Data practitioners who want to use AWS Personalize to create recommenders for either ecommerce or media (VOD) based on their Snowplow data.
 - Data practitioners who would like to learn with a hands-on approach about AWS Personalize and how it can be used to create recommenders, using sample data.
 ***